 (d) any other arrangements made for the receipt by the returning officer of nominations.

 4.48.
-Eligibility to be a candidate
+Candidate, eligibility of

 (1) If the election is to fill an office or offices of councillor, a person can only be a candidate if the person was an elector of the district who, as at the close of enrolments, was qualified under section 2.19 to be elected as a member of the council and, at the time of nomination —